 The District shall maintain and preserve all applications, personnel, membership, or employment referral records and files for at least four years after the records are initially created or received or, for an applicant or a terminated employee, for four years after the date the employment action was taken.
-However, when the District is notified that a complaint has been filed with the California Department of Fair Employment and Housing, records related to the employee involved shall be maintained and preserved until the later of the first date after the time for filing a civil action has expired or the first date after the complaint has been fully and finally disposed of and all administrative proceedings, civil actions, appeals, or related proceedings have been terminated.
+However, when the District is notified that a complaint has been filed with the California Civil Rights Department of Fair Employment and Housing, records related to the employee involved shall be maintained and preserved until the later of the first date after the time for filing a civil action has expired or the first date after the complaint has been fully and finally disposed of and all administrative proceedings, civil actions, appeals, or related proceedings have been terminated.
 (Government Code 12946)

-LIVERMORE VALLEY JOINT UNIFIED SCHOOL DISTRICT Policy adopted: 9/16/2008 Livermore, California Replaced: XX/XX/XXXX
+LIVERMORE VALLEY JOINT UNIFIED SCHOOL DISTRICT

+Policy adopted: 05/01/2016 Livermore, California Last revised: 07/01/2024 Replaced: Pending Board Approval